-^{3.} If a packet matches the rules defined by more than one of these functions, only one of them is applied, with the precedence being MAC-based, protocol-based, and then native port-based.
+3. If a packet matches the rules defined by more than one of these functions, only one of them is applied, with the precedence being MAC-based, IP subnet-based, protocol-based, and then native port-based.

+VLANs provide greater network efficiency by reducing broadcast traffic, and allow you to make network changes without having to update IP addresses or IP subnets.
 VLANs inherently provide a high level of network security since traffic must pass through a configured Layer 3 link to reach a different VLAN.